 Area: A volcanic island extending approximately 1.5km from North to South and only 0.6km from East to West.
 With an area of 12 hectares, the highest point rises above sea level to 120m.

 Languages: The main language spoken on the island is Visayan.
 English and Tagalog are also spoken by many residents.

 Marine Sanctuary: Apo is home to one of the world’s most well-known community organized marine sanctuaries, created in collaboration with Silliman University Marine Laboratory.

 Climate: Tropical maritime, with a relatively cool season from December to February, when the north-east trade winds prevail.
 Hot, humid and rainy season from May to November, in which the south-west monsoon prevails.
 In general the coolest month is January, while the warmest is May.

 Known as one of the world’s most famous community-organized marine sanctuaries, Apo Island is home to an immense diversity of marine organisms.
-The sanctuary was established in 1982 after a marine scientist from Silliman University Marine Laboratory, Dr Angel Alcala, explained to local residence/fisherfolk the importance of marine sanctuaries and the ways in which the fisherfolk would benefit from the creation of a sanctuary around Apo Island.
+The sanctuary was established in 1982 after a marine scientist from Silliman University Marine Laboratory, late Dr Angel Alcala, explained to local residence/fisherfolk the importance of marine sanctuaries and the ways in which the fisherfolk would benefit from the creation of a sanctuary around Apo Island.
 With assistance from staff at SU Marine Laboratory, the community selected an area along 450m of shoreline, extending 500m from shore as the sanctuary site.

 Since the project was initiated on the island, it has inspired the creation of hundreds of other marine sanctuaries throughout the Philippines.

 The marine habitat surrounding the island is now protected by the National Integrated Protected Arewa Act (NIPA) and under the jurisdiction of the Protected Area Management Board (PAMB).
 Marine Conservation Philippines served on the advisory board for the Apo Jetty construction project in 2023.